• Skip to primary navigation

 Views in the city centre

-Noto is located near the municipalities of Pachino, famous for a tomatoe that is grown on the sand, Avola, renowned for the almonds production, Modica, famous for the chocolate as well as other interesting ancient cities like Ispica.
+Noto is located near the municipality of Pachino, famous for a tomato that is grown on the sand.
+It is close to Avola, renowned for its almonds production, and Modica, famous for the chocolate as well as other interesting ancient cities like Ispica.

-If you decide to visit Noto, I suggest you to spend a day and visit the heart of Noto by taking a stroll in the Main Street, Corso Vittorio Emanuele.
-Here you will find the Cathedral dedicated to Saint Nicolò, in the typical yellowish stone that is produced here, a landmark of many Sicilian cities like Ragusa Ibla or Caltagirone.
+If you decide to visit Noto, I suggest you spend a day and visit the heart of Noto by taking a stroll in Main Street, Corso Vittorio Emanuele.
+Here you will find the Cathedral dedicated to Saint Nicolò.
+In the typical yellowish stone that is produced here, it is a landmark of many Sicilian cities like Ragusa Ibla or Caltagirone.

 The Cathedral dedicated to Saint Nicolò